 - Agency Code and Branch Code

-Of course, you may experience things differently, depending on where you apply for the loan.
-Some branches may be open past 5 PM (such as the one in Pasig), but remember that having all your requirements on-hand, and about a day to get it all done will be worth it.
+One last important note is that some branches may be open past 5 PM (such as the one in Pasig), but remember that having all your requirements on-hand and about a day to get it all done will be worth it.